-The Reinventing Space Project is a joint effort between Microcosm and USC aimed at near-term research, training, and workshops in methods to dramatically reduce space mission cost and schedule.
-It is headed by Dr. James Wertz, President of Microcosm and Adjunct Professor of Astronautics at the University of Southern California, and Dr. Mike Gruntman, USC Professor of Astronautics.
+The Reinventing Space Project is a joint effort between Microcosm and University of Southern California (USC) aimed at near-term research, training, and workshops in methods to dramatically reduce space mission cost and schedule.
+It is headed by Dr. James Wertz, President of Microcosm and Adjunct Professor of Astronautics at USC, and Dr. Mike Gruntman, USC Professor of Astronautics.
 Near-term activities, courses, reports and several relevant professional papers are shown below.
 For a press release on the formation and purpose of the Reinventing Space Project, click here.

 The purpose of this website is to make information available on "Reinventing Space—Dramatically Reducing Space Mission Cost."
 Most of the material here is drawn from background material prepared for the Spring, 2013 USC graduate course on the "Design of Low Cost Space Missions" and from related material that Microcosm has created over the last decade.
 We welcome comments, suggestions, and additional material which you believe is relevant to the broad topic of reinvigorating the space program at dramatically lower cost.
 Please send your comments and questions to Nicola Sarzi-Amade at firstname.lastname@example.org.